-The Namaste Counsel is hosting a WOMEN’S EMPOWERMENT RETREAT with Sita Devi Dasi, September 21, as well as Community Kirtan September 22.
+The Namaste Counsel is hosting a WOMEN’S EMPOWERMENT RETREAT with Sita Devi Dasi, September 21, as well as Community Kirtan on September 22.
 The retreat will focus on sisterly sangha and soaking up the prana in serene Wimberley.
 Sita Devi Dasi heads the Women’s Empowerment program at Radhanath Swami’s Govardhan Eco Village.
 The eco-village is an award-winning 100-acre spiritual sanctuary in rural India.
 The following summarizes her thoughts about women’s empowerment.

 Women’s Empowerment is the need of the hour in today’s world.
 Not just in India, but all over the world.
-Obstacles that affect women in India, are many, Sita says.
-Gender inequality, male domination, institutionalized inequalities, inadequate education and even schoolhouses.
+Obstacles that affect women in India are many, Sita says.
+Gender inequality, male domination, institutionalized inequalities, inadequate education, and even schoolhouses.
 In the end, limited job opportunities.

 As a result, women need that extra support and encouragement.
 Therefore, women’s empowerment is often about women coming together.
 Women helping each other financially, emotionally and socially.
 In the cities, the women at least have better opportunities, a support system and access to a viable education.
 However, rural women are the most underprivileged and neglected.
 Usually, they are not literate.
 Consequently, there is a greater need in rural communities for women’s empowerment programs.

 There is a need for women’s empowerment in the U.S., too.
-At first glance, women appear more privileged, and have greater resources and opportunities in the States.
+At first glance, women appear more privileged and have greater resources and opportunities in the States.
 However, emotionally and socially, women are still exploited.
 The #MeToo movement calls it out.
-There is mental, physical and sexual exploitation which American women face at the hands of the opposite sex.
+There is mental, physical, and sexual exploitation which American women face at the hands of the opposite sex.
 Women are not given the merited respect or dignity.
 In the workplace, they often have to outperform their male counterparts, and then are victimized by sexual harassment.

-This greatly undermines a woman’s confidence and self esteem.
+This greatly undermines a woman’s confidence and self-esteem.
 She feels lost and discouraged.
-Therefore, it’s about time for women to come together, support and speak out for each other.
+Therefore, it’s about time for women to come together, support, and speak out for each other.
 Give one another mental and emotional support to fight together and command respect and dignity.